 PDF download Download Article

 When it comes to the occult, there is an incredibly wide range of symbols, signs, and sigils with roots in ancient mystical traditions that have become popular in modern occult practices.
-Let us light a path for you to dive into this fascinating history—keep reading for a list of 33 occult symbols that includes where they originated, what they look like, their meanings, and how they’ve been used in different occult practices.
+We talked to astrologer Paige Ferris to help us light a path for you to dive into this fascinating history—keep reading for a list of 33 occult symbols that includes where they originated, what they look like, their meanings, and how they’ve been used in different occult practices.

 1. The ankh is a symbol of life, protection, and eternity.
 As an ancient symbol, it appears as a cross with a loop on top.
 The loop is believed to symbolize the sun, while the horizontal bar of the cross stands for the horizon and the vertical bar the sun’s path as it rises over the horizon.
 Originating in ancient Egypt as a symbol held by Ra, the sun god, the ankh is used as a pagan symbol in neo-pagan rituals when placed on altars for blessings or to channel energy.[1]